kevjustice/BlackBoardHelper/README.md

 Instructions for Installation
-1. Get "User Javascript & CSS" plugin for chrome (or a similar one for whichever browser.
+1. Get "User Javascript & CSS" plugin for chrome (or a similar one for whichever browser).
-2. For the url in the plugin, use your school's URL
+2. For the url in the plugin, use your school's URL.
+For example, mine is Worwic.Blackboard.com
-3. Download the javascript file for implementing in the javascript section.
+3. Download the javascript file (BlackBoardHelper.js) for implementing in the javascript section.
-4. Download the CSS file for implementing in the CSS section.
+4. Download the CSS file (BlackBoardHelper.css) for implementing in the CSS section.

 Instructions for Setup
 You will need to change the top portion of the javascript file for your classes and content areas.